 We’re big advocates of employee satisfaction and engagement at Leapsome.
 It’s one of the main reasons we exist – to help employees be fulfilled in their workplaces, and teach managers how to create a great company culture.

 eNPS is a great way to start your journey towards high employee engagement, and with the support of engagement surveys, you can look out for your employees all year round.
 We hope this blog post has inspired you to start using (or improving!) your eNPS, and if we’ve missed anything important, let us know by tweeting @leapsome with the hashtag #EmployeeEngagement.

 Need a helping hand?
-Check out our Employee Engagement Survey tool, which provides all the customisable question templates, best practices and in-depth people analytics you’d need to take your eNPS further and understand the inner workings of your organisation.
+Check out our Employee Engagement Survey tool, which provides all the customizable question templates, best practices and in-depth people analytics you’d need to take your eNPS further and understand the inner workings of your organization.